WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/wp-plugin.md

 ## Summary

 Hopefully, at this point, you have your plugin created and activated.
 We have the package.json with the `@wordpress/scripts` dependency, that defines the build and start scripts.
 The basic block is in place and can be added to the editor.

-The next lessons will explain the structure of a block and then how we can do something a little more interesting with it.